jim-anderssen/Portfolio/README.txt

 Hi!

-Welcome to my github portfolio repository.
+Welcome to my portfolio repository.

+Education:
+-

-At the moment there's a few different projects in here, along with my study records.
+At the moment there's a few different projects in here.

-The main one is my data analysis project of which you'll find more information about in the analysis_project directory.
+- Please see my bachelor's thesis repository for my latest work: github.com/jim-anderssen/oxide-model-prediction

-There's also some scripts for file server management.
+- File handling scripts is the directory for my server management scripts.

+- analysis_project is my indoor climate analysis.

-I also have some of my school work on here such as the wind power project, where all the analysis was done in python.
+- Some of my university projects are in the directory 'Older work', such as a wind power assessment, where all the analysis was done in python.

-I will be appending more projects to this portfolio as I continue in my studies.
 Thank you for looking through my portfolio and feel free to get in touch.

-December 2024
+September 2025

 /Jim